ska-sa/katcbfsim/doc/about.rst

 Installation
 ------------
-Installation uses the normal setup.py, with the caveat that katcp must be at least 0.6.x (which is not yet released on PyPI, and hence cannot be expressed as a setuptools requirement).
+Installation uses the normal setup.py, and so can be installed with pip or other Python packaging tools.

 A CUDA-capable GPU and corresponding drivers must be present.
 This is currently the case for the beamformer simulation as well, even though it is not used in